-Facial cleansers are known to keep our skin squeaky clean by removing all dirt and grime.
-But being packed with harsh chemicals, the effects of such products might actually be deeper.
-To be more specific, it is the ‘pH’ of your cleanser that can turn your face-washing routine into a blunder and make your skin look worse.
+Facial cleansers keep our skin squeaky clean by removing all dirt and grime.
+But being packed with harsh chemicals, the effects of such products might be more profound.
+More specifically, the ‘pH’ of your cleanser can turn your face-washing routine into a blunder and make your skin look worse.
 You might end up upsetting the balance of your skin and encouraging premature aging.
 Shocked?
-Let me elaborate the whole thing a bit further:
+Let me elaborate on the whole thing a bit further: (1) (2)

 What Is pH Level?